 HAIR LOSS & THE 5 STAGES OF GRIEF

-There is no denying that hair loss is an awful experience for both men and women.
-When you lose your hair you are loosing a function of your body that is used to cultivate your image, so when your hair goes, it can throw your life into crisis and grief.
+There is no denying that hair loss is an awful and if you are experiencing any of the symptoms mentioned above you are probably feeling disappointed, stressed, frustrated or helpless.
+When you lose your hair you are losing a function of your body that is used to cultivate your image, so when your hair goes, it can throw your life into crisis, aggravating the sense of loss you are already feeling.
 Part of you that was once there is now missing, so it is likely that when you experience hair loss you will go through the five stages of grief:

 Denial is the first of five stages of grief.
-Denial helps you to cope with the loss of hair.
+Denial helps you to cope with the loss of hair, especially when you ae dealing with the sorrow of bereavement.
 If the hair loss is gradual, denying that it is happening soothes the inner turmoil and prevents you from having to confront the issue and find a solution.
 Rapid hair loss on the other hand can cause shock because it is sudden and surprising, so the brain handles this by pretending that it is not happening, postponing dealing with the situation to a time when you are more equipped psychologically.

 Anger is a necessary stage of the healing process because it enables you to release the emotions and confront the fear caused by the loss of hair.
 Feelings of disappointment, embarrassment, despair and fear are triggered by hair loss and manifest in anger.